Written by: Pono Riddle, B.S. Psychology ’18

 My nonprofit placement site is with Empowering Children with Hope and Opportunity (ECHO) at the University of Dayton (UD) in the Center for Catholic Education.
 ECHO’s services are in 14 Catholic Schools in the Dayton area.
 ECHO provides children and families in faith-based schools, particularly the underserved, with skills for life by providing social and emotional services.
 I mainly work with three of the ECHO counselors and Family Advocate.

 Some of what I do includes the following:

 - I assist the ECHO counselor in teaching 2nd Step, a violence prevention program rooted in social and emotional learning for students in Pre-K through eighth grade

 - I assist the ECHO Director and Family Advocate at Family Engagement events and help coordinate the annual Fall and Spring Retreats, as well as ECHO Peacemaker get-togethers.
 The Peacemakers are comprised of seventh and eighth graders in the schools ECHO serves; they are role models both in school and their respective communities.
 I had the privilege and opportunity to educate the Peacemakers about “Aloha Spirit” and how to embody it every day in everything they do, and with whom they interact

 - I also co-facilitate a self-empowerment/self-esteem boys group called Kūlia Ikaika—Stand Strong.

 My Marianist PULSE journey continues to be a blessing.
 I am embracing a new environment and all four seasons, strengthening both my spiritual and professional development and living in intentional community.
-Support from PULSE alumni and others affiliated with either PULSE or UD have continued to enrich my experience.
+Support from PULSE alumni and others affiliated with either PULSE or UD has continued to enrich my experience.
 I am eternally grateful for this opportunity and strongly encourage those considering committing to a year of service to do so; it speaks of embracing that “Marianist bond,” which is hard to explain but is so enriching when experienced.